 Entrance of goods to Gaza from Israel

 In June 2007, Israel began to impose restrictions on the transfer of goods into the Gaza Strip, allowing only the transfer of goods it defined as “vital for the survival of the civilian population”.
 From June 2007 until June 2010, an average of 2,400 trucks per month entered Gaza from Israel, compared to 10,400 trucks per month that entered Gaza in 2005 – a year in which Israel did not significantly restrict the transfer of goods into the Gaza Strip.
-After a prolonged legal struggle, at the end of 2010 Gisha received official Defense Ministry documents containing the criteria according to which the closure of Gaza was implemented until mid-2010.
+After a prolonged legal struggle, at the end of 2010, Gisha received official Israeli Defense Ministry documents containing the criteria according to which the Gaza closure was implemented until mid-2010.
 Among other things, the documents show that Israel employed mathematical formulas to calculate the basic consumption needs of residents in Gaza and approved “a policy of deliberate reduction” for basic goods in the Gaza Strip.

-Since June 2007, Israel has restricted the operation of the border crossings into the Gaza Strip: In June 2007, the Karni Crossing, which served as the main crossing for goods, was closed, leaving only a single conveyor belt in partial service for grain and animal feed (and, since the summer of 2010, also gravel), until it was closed in March 2011.
-The Sufa Crossing, which served mainly for the transfer of building materials, closed in 2008, and the Nahal Oz Crossing, through which fuel was transferred into the Gaza Strip, closed in 2010.
+Since June 2007, Israel has restricted the operation of the border crossings into the Gaza Strip.
+In June 2007, the Karni Crossing, which served as the main crossing for goods, was almost fully closed, leaving only a single conveyor belt in partial service for grain, animal feed and, starting in the summer of 2010, gravel.
+It was fully closed in March 2011.
+The Sufa Crossing, which served mainly for the transfer of construction materials, closed in 2008, and the Nahal Oz Crossing, through which fuel was transferred into the Gaza Strip, closed in 2010.